fenago/machine-learning/lab_guides/lab_4.md

 The 1 million dollar question here is: How do we find these classifiers?
 We need to find an algorithm, or a sequence of steps, which receives as input a dataset of sentences with ‘happy’ and ‘sad’ labels attached to them, and returns a set of scores for each of the words, plus a threshold.
-This will be done in a similar way as we did for regression in chapter three, namely:
+This will be done in a similar way as we did for regression in lab three, namely:

 1. Start with a set of random scores, and a random threshold.
 2. Take a step to improve these scores just a little bit.